 The pigeon pea has to be one of the most versatile permaculture plants.
 I started growing this legume shrub in my garden because it improves soil fertility by fixing atmospheric nitrogen.

-But I soon discovered that pigeon pea has many more uses:
+But I soon discovered that pigeon peas have many more uses...

 The pigeon pea (Cajanus cajan, family fabaceae) is thought to have originated in India, where it is still widely grown as a food crop.
 It is also used extensively as a cover crop, green manure, inter crop etc. in many sustainable farming systems in the tropics and subtropics, and in many home gardens in warm climates.

 The plant is a short lived perennial shrub.
 It grows to two to four metres (6-12 ft) and lives for about five years.
 The flowers are yellow or yellow and red.
 The leaves consist of three leaflets and are a dark green above and silvery underneath.